mojule/dom-object-mapper/readme.md

 you can pass are `{ mappers: { to, from } }` and `{ is }` - see the tests,
 fixtures etc for examples of using these options - a PR for documentation on these would be very welcome.

+## examples

+In the `/examples` folder there is an example of using custom mappers to map values to and from form input elements in the browser - run `npm run build` to regenerate the browser javascript after making any changes